notlad-p/awesome/README.md

   - scrot - for screenshots
   - nmcli - for toggling airplane mode, Bluetooth and Wi-Fi
   - playerctl - for music player
+- Also install the [Inter](https://github.com/rsms/inter) font
+  - On Fedora based system install it with `sudo dnf install rsms-inter-fonts`

 Install with `git clone --recurse-submodules https://github.com/notlad-p/awesome.git`